pdxparrot/ggj2019/SETUP.md

   * Add the MainMenu script
     * Set Owner to the Menu object
     * Set the Main Panel on the Menu object to the Main panel
-* Add a Button under the Main panel (Quit)
+* Add a Button under the Main panel (Play)
   * Normal Color: (255, 0, 255, 255)
   * Highlight Color: (0, 255, 0, 255)
-  * Add an On Click handler that calls the MainMenu OnQuitGame
+  * Add an On Click handler that calls the MainMenu OnPlay method
   * Add a Layout Element to the Button
     * Preferred Width: 200
     * Preferred Height: 50
   * Replace the Text under the Button with a TextMeshPro - Text
-    * Text: "Quit"
+    * Text: "Play"
     * Center the text
     * Disable Raycast Target
-  * Set the Main Menu Initial Selection to the Quit Button
+  * Set the Main Menu Initial Selection to the Play Button
-    * TODO: not quit, need to do the Single Player button first
+* Duplicate the Play Button (Credits)
+  * Set the On Click handler to the MainMenu OnCredits method
+  * Set the Text to "Credits"
+* Duplicate the Credits Button (Quit)
+  * Set the On Click handler to the MainMenu OnQuitGame method
+  * Set the Text to "Quit"
 * Add a field for the MainMenu to the MainMenuState and connect it on the prefab
   * OnEnter create the menu prefab with the UIManager
   * OnExit destroy the menu prefab